One question I get often is:

 - Black holes.
 Ker Than

 - A black hole is not a hole.
 Carolyn DeCristofano

 - George’s secret key to the universe.
 Stephen Hawking, Lucy Hawking & Garry Parsons.
 Written by Stephen Hawking’s daughter.
 A lovely story of George’s quest to understand the universe

 For those wanting to go deeper, without falling inside the event horizon.
 I would especially recommend the books below for physics, math or engineering undergraduate students.

 - Gravity’s fatal attraction: Black holes in the universe.
 Mitchell Begelman & Martin Rees.
 For the undergrads that come to me interested in doing a undergraduate research project on black holes, I always recommend to read a couple of chapters from this book.
 Clear, non-technical description of black hole astrophysics, getting into a bit more detail than other expositions on the subject.

-Recommended reading on gravitational waves and the history of LIGO: Black hole blues and other song.
+- Black hole blues and other song.
 Janna Levin.
-What a fun read this was!
+I have to say this book was a ton of fun to read!
 This is a required reading for anybody wanting to understand the history of LIGO and the quest for gravitational waves.